 Watch our training videos for step-by-step instructions on enrolling and using Duo Security two-factor authentication at Case Western Reserve.

 Two-factor authentication enhances the security of your account by using a secondary device to verify your identity.
 This prevents anyone but you from accessing your account, even if they know your password.

-Even if you lose your phone, remember that your password will still protect your account.
+Even if you lose your phone, token, or key, remember that your password will still protect your account.

 What is Two Factor Authentication?

 Two-factor authentication provides added security by prompting you to enter a unique code at sign in, in addition to your password.
 The unique code, generated by your phone, is used only once.
 You can prompt the code from a device of your choosing (typically your smartphone).
 Using the Duo Mobile smartphone app (for iOS, Android) is the simplest and preferred method for obtaining the second-factor codes, but tokens and other methods are available.